Epirasque/FTLshipGibGenerator/README.md

 - [ ] deal with re-use layout mechanism: issue differentiating core gib and metal bits
     - [x] write unit test: no identical (including color!) pixels shared between gibs
     - [x] avoid caching attached metal bits on gibs
-    - [ ] prevent skewed coordinates by caching unique metal bits per layout (should not be necessay; verify)
+    - [ ] prevent skewed coordinates by caching unique metal bits per layout (should not be necessary; verify)
 - [ ] shading
 - [ ] tweak until it looks great

 # What does G.L.A.I.V.E. stand for?

-Gibs Leveraging Artificial Intelligence & Voodoo Enchantments.
+**G**ibs **L**everaging **A**rtificial **I**ntelligence & **V**oodoo **E**nchantments.
 K-Means is an unsupervised machine learning algorithm.
 Some people consider machine learning to be artificial intelligence, strictly speaking it is not.
 There are also a ton of crazy little headache-inducing edge cases and tricks involved that I don't want to bother explaining in the README, so let's just call it Voodoo Enchantments.
 Coincidentally (yea, right...), the Glaive beam in FTL is able to destroy many ships in a single blow when cutting across their hull, only their gibs remain...

 # How Can I Contact The Authors Or Otherwise Get Involved?